lborocs/22cob290-part2-team-07/design/Report/report.md

      Mention that by implementing this feedback, the requirements will be better met.-->

 During our presentation to the client representatives, we received feedback on how our prototype could be improved to better meet the client requirements.
-In order to make a better system for the client, we have implemented the majority of the given feedback.
+In order to make a better system for the client, we have implemented the all of the given feedback.
 See the table below (Table 1) for feedback details and whether it was implemented.

 (Table 1)